Jo-Anne Polak

-Jo-Anne Polak (born 1959) was the general manager of the Ottawa Rough Riders from 1989 to 1991.
+Jo-Anne Polak (born 1959) is a Canadian businesswoman who was the general manager of the Ottawa Rough Riders from 1989 to 1991.
 Upon her appointment, Polak became the first woman executive in the Canadian Football League and the first woman general manager to lead a North American sports team.
-After leaving the Rough Riders, Polak primarily worked at Hill & Knowlton Canada as their vice president between the 1990s to 2000s.
+After leaving the Rough Riders, Polak primarily worked at Hill & Knowlton Canada as their vice president between the 1990s and 2000s.
 After becoming a general manager for Canada Post in 2008, she was named Vice President of Communications in 2011.
+She left the job at Canada Post in January 2025.

 Early life and education

 In 1959, Polak was born in St. John's, Newfoundland and Labrador.
 Her mother was a nurse while her father was a pathologist.
 Polak was part of a choir while she grew up in Barrie, Ontario.

 While Polak was in school, she joined the Progressive Conservative Party of Canada's youth group.
 Polak attended the University of Waterloo in the environmental studies program.